Patrick-Duvall/learning/patrick_duvall/README.md

-This Directory my interpretations of common programming principals
+This directory represents my personal understanding of common programming principals.
+I do converse with AI to arrive at these ideas.